 Paying off other kinds of debt can be a big boon to your mortgage application process, too, as is ensuring you’re always making payments on time.
 Additionally, you’ll want to avoid applying for too many other loans around the time you’re planning to apply for a mortgage—not only because more loans = more debt, but also because too many inquiries at once can have a detrimental effect on your credit score.

-Our CDL does carry a higher down payment requirement—20%—but we accept up to 100% of that cost in gift funds.
+Our Non-Traditional Mortgage does carry a higher down payment requirement—20%—but we accept up to 100% of that cost in gift funds.
 The upside: we’ll evaluate whether or not you qualify using a holistic assessment process that doesn’t require standard income verification documents, making it a great choice for freelancers, small business owners, foreign nationals, and more.